 Contact center agents have a lot in common with the Rolling Stones — not because they trash hotel rooms, experiment with drugs, or perform for thousands of screaming fans — but because, like the legendary rockers, they can’t get no satisfaction.
 Employee satisfaction (ESAT) in the contact center is approaching an all-time low.
 A recent survey found that only 19% of contact center employees “strongly agree” that they’re satisfied with their roles.

 If you manage a contact center, it’s essential that you increase employee satisfaction — otherwise, your agents won’t hesitate to flee for greener pastures.
 The most recent data from the United States Bureau of Labor Statistics shows that the average call center turnover rate is as high as 45% — at least twice the average turnover in other departments.
+And a recent report from Invoca showed that 60% of agents plan to leave their jobs in the next 6 months.
 This high level of agent turnover is extremely expensive.
 A recent study found that it can cost $12,000 to replace and retrain a single entry-level contact center employee who makes $36,000 per year.